Menu

 5. Does Philanos make grants?

-No. If you are a grant seeker, please refer to the websites of each of our affiliates.
+No. If you are a grant seeker, please refer to the websites of each Philanos Affiliate.
+See our directory, here.
 Each organization sets their own criteria and funding cycles.

 6. How can I become a presenter for a webinar, conference or offer pertinent resources?

 If you have content Philanos might like to share with members, please contact us.
-Make sure to provide how your expertise or information is relevant to our mission to support the creation, development and expansion of women’s collective giving.
+Make sure to provide how your expertise or information is relevant to our mission to advance and empower women’s collective giving to strengthen communities.

 Dues FAQs